Tetroit/Project-ShowOff/README.md

 # Project-ShowOff
-Made as a part of the university project
+Made as a part of the university project for Tweeduster collection.
 **Engine:** Unity
 **Version:** 6000.0.48f1
 **Pipeline:** HDRP